 Stop competing on price

 Pricing your services is an art.
 It’s one of the toughest challenges you’ll face.
-Consistently underselling your services and giving away work for free affects cash flow.
-Consider the potential income you’re losing because you don’t know how to price your services.
-The good news is that your income actually grows when you stop competing on price.
+Consistently underselling your services and giving away work for free reduces your cash flow.
+You lose potential income when you don’t know how to price your services.
+Fortunately, your income actually grows when you stop competing on price.

 Figuring out how to price your services by checking out the competition is the popular strategy.
-Those other business owners probably did the same thing, too.
+Those other accounting professionals probably did the same thing, too.
 They didn’t have a clue about what to charge so they found out the range of fees.
 Some started out closest to the lowest fee while others chose to price somewhere around the middle of the pack.

-Setting an hourly rate isn’t the most effective pricing strategy for growth minded business owners.
-Blending in doesn’t interest entrepreneurs who want to separate themselves from the competition.
-They’re disruptive and prefer to stand out.
+Setting an hourly rate is a basic, ineffective pricing strategy.
+Blending in doesn’t interest accounting professionals who want to separate themselves from the competition.
+Firm of the future accountants are disruptive and prefer to stand out.
 If conforming isn’t your thing, then break free of the traditional pricing models.Value pricing is the way to stop competing on price.
 Here's why it matters: http://bit.ly/2e2qjki #getpaidwhatyoureworth Click To Tweet

-You know your clients benefit from your services.
-So let’s have your prices reflect your expertise.
+You know your clients benefit from your accounting services.
+So, your prices ought to reflect your expertise.
 Value pricing is the way to stop competing on price.
 You highlight the value a client receives, and is willing to pay, for your services.

 Here’s what value pricing is not: